Parth232004/OrchestrationCore-v3/docs/orchestrator_v3.md

 **Output:** `{"status": "success"|"failed", "info": str}`

 ## Integration with ContextFlow
-The orchestrator exposes a REST API at `/orchestrate` for Sankalp's ContextFlow engine to send task JSON.
-The API processes routing and pipeline execution, returning results for evaluation.
+The orchestrator calls Sankalp's ContextFlow API at `/api/contextflow_task` for task creation.
+The `/orchestrate` endpoint takes a `task_id`, fetches the full task from ContextFlow, enriches it, routes it, and executes the pipeline, returning results for evaluation.

 ## Integration with Seeya's SummaryFlow
 The orchestrator enriches incoming tasks with structured summaries using Seeya's SummaryFlow v3 API.
 Before routing, tasks are processed to extract `summary`, `type`, `intent`, `urgency`, and `entities` (persons, datetime).
 This provides cleaner, structured context for routing and execution.
 Summaries are persisted to the shared `assistant_core.db` summaries table.